binaryphile/docker-redmine/README.md

 production, so long as there is no confidential information in the code.
 - The image can be replaced or upgraded without having to export your state data and config.
+- To rerun the app, you don't have to restart a container.
+You just discard the last container you ran and re-run the from the image using `docker run` (via the `daemon.sh` script).
+Every time you run is a fresh, known codebase from the image.

 Assuming you don't have any confidential code in your app, you can share the image publicly because we've taken all of the configuration and